chaitu65c/reddit_guide/README.md

 Continue to attend hackathons, remain active in clubs/organizations, and grow your portfolio.

 Classes will be much harder; expect the time for completeing projects to double and the content covered to be much more difficult.
 We reccomend taking no more than 2-3 upperdivision CS courses and balancing your load with 1-2 GE classes.
 You should not be taking more than 16 units (assuming 4 units per course).

+Start to get an idea of what field in CS you would like to pursue.
+Research what it takes to be successful in that field.
+You can do so by looking up job postings with that title on LinkedIn and looking at the requested skillset or take a look at [Roadmap.sh](https://roadmap.sh/).
+If you want to learn more about a related skillset and your school doesn't offer a course, consider picking up a class on udemy.com.

 ## Senior Year

+Focus heavily on your senior capstone, project classes, etc. as they're the last thing you can put on your resume before applying for full time.
+By now, you should have at least 3 polished, working projects on your GitHub that you can easily talk about with your recruiter.
+Preferably, they're aligned with the CS field you wish to enter.

 If you were able to get a return offer from an internship, congrats!
 However, don’t immediately sign the offer.
 Once you have an offer, you should still try to interview at companies that you’re interested in by the deadline of the time to accept the offer.
 A good way of doing this is to reach out to a University recruiter for that company and explain the deadline you have.
 Usually, they’re really helpful and can potentially help skip interviews that you were supposed to do!